Listen up! 5 techniques to build a more powerful speaking voice

-by Didier Bonnet Published 28 January 2022 in Brain circuits • 2 min read
+by Didier Bonnet Published January 28, 2022 in Brain Circuits • 2 min read

 shows that in nearly 70% of companies undergoing digital transformation the objective is to improve customer experience and increase customer satisfaction.
 This applies in both B2B and B2C sectors.
 However, when you survey customers themselves, nearly 60% claim they are not getting the experience they want, and that the digital products and services are anything but intuitive.